ikonopistsev/purestomp/README.md

 # purestomp

-Example of using libstomptalk and performance test.
+Example of using libstomptalk and performance test!